NHC135/sql-exploratory-data-analysis/README.md

 # 📈 sql-exploratory-data-analysis
 Welcome to the SQL Exploratory Data Analysis Project repository!
 This project explores data  to create an understanding to provide analytical solutions, from building a data warehouse to generating actionable insights, Designed as a project that highlights industry best practices in data engineering and analytics
 -
-📝Project Requirements: \n
+📝Project Requirements:
 Perform Exploratory Data Analysis (Data Analytics)

-✔️Objective: /n
+✔️Objective:
 Perform EDA using SQL Server to analyze sales data, enabling analytical reporting and informed decision making.

 🧮Specifications
 Queries: used to retrieve necessary data to fulfill understanding Data Profiling: examining and summarizing datasets to better understand their structure, quality, and content.
 Aggregations: summarize data to help you identify patterns, trends, and anomalies across groups or time periods.